5 Reasons You Don’t Want a DUI

 If you’ve been charged with a DUI, the best move you can make is to contact an experienced attorney immediately so that your charges can be mitigated as best as possible or even, in some cases, completely erased.
 Here are 5 reasons why you don’t want a DUI.

 1. Jail time

 If you’re arrested for a DUI then jail time could soon be on the horizon for you as part of your consequences if you are convicted.
 But even before your case is assessed, you could have already spent time in jail because when you are arrested for a DUI, there is a good chance that you will be in jail from the time of the arrest until at least the next day.

 2. No driving

 Most states have an automatic consent law.
 Colorado is one of those states.
-Colorado operates within an agreement with it’s road users that states that by driving they have consented to taking any chemical test they are asked to take by the law enforcement if they suspect that they are driving under the influence.
+Colorado operates within an agreement with its road users that states that by driving they have consented to take any chemical test they are asked to take by the law enforcement if they suspect that they are driving under the influence.

 3. High Costs

 Getting a DUI is an expensive exercise.
 In addition to the fees you are charged with as a consequence of the offense, you must also consider the other fees associated with such an offense: towing fees; time spent from work; court costs, and drivers license reinstatement fees as well as any legal fees if you choose to hire a lawyer.